joseph-w-valdez/chatGPTStyler/README.md

 ## Features

-- User chat box enclosed in green
+- User message area enclosed in green
-- ChatGPT chat box enclosed in blue
+- ChatGPT message area enclosed in blue
-- Widened chat box to extend to the width of the screen
+- Widened message area to extend to the width of the screen and utilize the available space

 ## Preview